Beams - bending moments and shearing forces - simply supported beam with point loads

 The free body diagram is as follows showing +ve bending and +ve shear.

-Note that the conflict regarding sign conventions can be avoided if the direction of the x axis is reversed and the datum point for taking sections is from the right hand end of the beam.
+Note that the conflict regarding sign conventions for V and M can be avoided if the direction of the x axis is reversed and the datum point for taking sections is from the right hand end of the beam.
 On balance I prefer using the conventional direction for the x axis.

 At x = 7 V = -9 kN M = 9kNm